Explore-In-HMS/huawei.ads.admob_mediation/README.md

 ## Flutter

 This section demonstrates how to use AdMob mediation feature with Huawei Ads Kit on Flutter.

+Make sure to check the article on [How to use Huawei Ads with AdMob mediation (Flutter)](https://medium.com/huawei-developers/how-to-use-huawei-ads-with-admob-mediation-flutter-8a3fc3bb1793)

 **Important:** _There is no official Flutter SDK for_ AdMob _therefore third party SDKs has been used in the demonstration._